 21 Best Things to Buy and Flip for Cash

-Maybe you’re ready to dive into flipping, but are wondering what you should start buying and flipping for cash.
+Maybe you’re ready to dive into flipping, but are wondering what you should start buying and selling for cash.
 Here are 21 of the most lucrative items that you should consider.

 1. Mobile Devices